Registered charity no.1098296

-The following outings have been arranged.
-Both club members and the public (adults only) are welcome, but the number of places on each walk is limited.
+The following outings have been arranged for 2017.
+Both club members and the public (adults only, no children please) are welcome, but the number of places on each walk is limited.
 Please contact the appropriate walk leader to book your place or if you would like further information.
 Outings start promptly at the time shown, so please arrive in plenty of time.
 Bring your own binoculars (we are not able to supply these).

 The outings may include walking over exposed and rough ground - please read the risk assessment below and ensure that you are suitably prepared.

-Sunday 29th May at 8.00 am: Langsett and the Little Don Valley led by Chris Abell.
+Sunday 11th June at 8.00 am: Langsett and the Little Don Valley

-This will be a long walk (4 hours) over some difficult terrain.
+This may be a long walk (4 hours) over potentially difficult terrain.
 Dress appropriately and bring a drink and snack.

 Note that these outings are at your own risk.
 Huddersfield Birdwatchers’ Club, the Trustees, or the leaders will not be liable for any accidents or injuries caused whilst on these outings.
 However HBWC wishes to ensure that all who attend these outings are aware of any potential risks and hazards involved.
 The most likely ones and the recommended counter measures you should note and act on are set out in the table below.